My Gums Bleed When I Floss

-- Right technique for flossing
+- The right technique for flossing

 Flossing alone is not enough; you need the right techniques.
 A dentist can help you in learning how to floss so that your teeth and gums are clean without hurting your gums.

-Apart from brushing and flossing, you also need to use a mouthwash in the morning after breakfast and at night before going to sleep.
+Apart from brushing and flossing, you also need to use mouthwash in the morning after breakfast and at night before going to sleep.

 Brushing your teeth hard, can lead to irritation and wearing the enamel off the teeth.
-You must use a soft bristled brush and gently brush the teeth only for 2 minutes, says dentist near you.
+You must use a soft-bristled brush and gently brush the teeth only for 2 minutes, says dentist near you.